tomkidd/RTCW-iOS/README.md

 This repo was based on the work from my previous *Quake III: Arena* port (more info and attributions [here](https://github.com/tomkidd/Quake3-iOS)) and [iortcw](https://github.com/iortcw/iortcw/), a feature-parity copy of ioquake3 with RTCW changes.
 On-screen joystick code came from [this repo](https://github.com/bradhowes/Joystick) by Brad Howe.
 Code to query servers came from [Q3ServerBrowser](https://github.com/andreagiavatto/Q3ServerBrowser) on GitHub by Andrea Giavatto, using protocol 60 instead of 68.

+I have now modified the code to use [SDL for iOS](https://www.libsdl.org/), employing [OpenGL ES work](https://github.com/zturtleman/ioq3/tree/opengles1) from Zack Middleton.
+The original, GLKit-based version is available on the [legacy](https://github.com/tomkidd/RTCW-iOS/tree/legacy) branch.

 [Video of RTCW running on an iPhone X](https://www.youtube.com/watch?v=75qh0H0y2Vw)

 [Video of RTCW running on an Apple TV](https://www.youtube.com/watch?v=47HscfTEzvw)